 private_objects: a list of strings, these are the names of private vCard fields (starting with

 X-) that will be loaded and displayed by khard

-search_in_source_files: weather to search in the vcard files before parsing them in order to speed up searches
+search_in_source_files: whether to search in the vcard files before parsing them in order to speed up searches

-skip_unparsable: weather to skip unparsable vcards, otherwise khard exits on the first unparsable card it encounters
+skip_unparsable: whether to skip unparsable vcards, otherwise khard exits on the first unparsable card it encounters

 preferred_version: the preferred vcard version to use for new cards